 Frequently Asked Questions

-Should I bid on my brand keywords in AdWords?
+Should I bid on my brand keywords?

-Can competitors outrank my organic listing with ads?
+Can competitors outrank my organic listing?

-Why are my brand CPCs going up?
+Why are my brand CPCs rising?

-What is the optimal bid for my brand keywords?
+What is the optimal brand keyword bid?